Narigo/scalajs-fun/README.md

 port updated it as well.
 After updating, we need to install the `jsdom` NPM module through `npm i jsdom`, which seems to be new in order to get the tests for the still embedded virtual dom implementation working again.

+After putting a lot of work into getting at least the adapter tests pass, it was time for a refactor.
+Refactoring the current code would mean to be able to cut a lot of unnecessary checks that CycleJS has due to JavaScript.
+While doing that, there are some type issues that are pretty tricky to fix, due to type erasure.
+I'm actually unsure if it is possible to fix that at all right now...